Meet ELK Kitchens…

-James Brown is a carpenter by trade, who discovered his passion for traditional construction techniques through his apprenticeship in oak framing.
+James Brown, founder of the company, is a carpenter by trade.
+He discovered his passion for traditional construction techniques through his apprenticeship in oak framing.
 When he founded The Green Oak Building Company, he pledged to build exclusively using green oak timber framed structures, to ensure the continued creation of unique heritage buildings and extensions.

 Multi Award winning craft furniture maker renowned for contemporary bespoke furniture, luxury kitchens and architectural design projects.
 Simon, John & team have created commissioned pieces for both landscape and interior spaces – from places of worship, museums and universities, to purely sculptural installations.